thinlizzy/libmagic/README.md

 # libmagic
 A library that presents a data model for Magic The Gathering game.

-It covers most of the things needed to represent the state of a MTG card game and MTG decks.
+It covers most of the things needed to represent the state of an MTG card game and also MTG decks.

 # COMPILE
 Sorry!
 No makefile yet, so you need to set your favorite C++ compiler to C++14 and create a library with all files under src folder.